 What Are The Differences Between Coffees & Lattes?

-The biggest similarity between coffee and latte is the basic ingredients needed.
-The major difference is the method used to create each drink and the taste of the final product.
+The biggest similarity between regular coffee and latte is the basic ingredients needed; milk and coffee.

 Hot or Cold

-Caffeine content will depend on the coffee beans used - blonde or light roast has a higher caffeine content than dark roast.
+The caffeine content varies depending on the roast level of the coffee bean.
+Blonde or light roast has a more caffeine than dark roast coffee bean.

 Time to prepare

-Fairly quick - the espresso takes between 20 - 30 seconds, and the milk is steamed for 30 - 40 seconds.
+Lattes are fairly quick - one espresso takes between 20 - 30 seconds, and the milk is steamed for 30 - 40 seconds.

 Sugar, milk, and flavored syrups can be added to alter the taste.